skillcodeone/autoExpandLvmPartition/README.md

 The script check the new increased existing disk size or new disks for device on /dev/sda, /dev/sdb/ and /dev/sdc.

-Supports until 15 x 4 partitions that is the VMware limit of new disks (15 devices) per virtual SCSI adapter of Virtual Machines
+Supports until 15 x 4 partitions that is the VMware limit of new disks (15 devices) per virtual SCSI adapter of a Virtual Machine

 Automatically the script does: